 Include explanations on why you chose to make the shot the way you did, or explain how you made a connection with your model etc. The story behind your work will help your potential client understand the way you work, so they can relate and connect with you.

-Author Bio: As a co-Founder of MyAlbum (www.myalbum.com) Jos wants to help anyone tell a great story.
+Author Bio: As a co-founder of MyAlbum (www.myalbum.com), Jos wants to help anyone tell a great story.
 MyAlbum is a visual storytelling platform that lets you combine photos, videos and text into beautiful albums.
-MyAlbum helps you capture the best moments into great stories so you can continue to enjoy them.
+MyAlbum helps you capture the best moments and turn them into great stories so you can continue to enjoy them.

-In the internet world there are several ways to directly communicate with your audience.
+In the online world, there are several ways to directly communicate with your audience.
 I feel this speaks to marketing your photography business.
 There are still traditional and effective ways to communicate to your audience such as cold calling and printed promotional pieces.
 Other forms of communication are social media like Facebook and Instagram.
-Personally I find Instagram very effective to get your work out there and seen by people.
+Personally, I find Instagram very effective to get your work out there and seen by people.
 It’s also going to depend what you shoot.
-For wedding photographers Facebook is an effective tool.
-Just like your website your social media accounts should be consistent across platforms.
+For wedding photographers, Facebook is an effective tool.
+Just like your website, your social media accounts should be consistent across platforms.
 People share work in progress, work they’ve done, and share their personality.

 When creating a gallery, blog, or any other page you should really shoot what you are passionate about.
 Your work should speak to you and your vision.
 If you are true to yourself it will show in the work.
 We are in a visual world and imagery is number one on the list.
 The work has to be consistent.
 If you’re writing a blog post it has to be engaging content that will keep the viewer interested.
 If you’re writing a follow up on a photo shoot talking about the client and putting them as the center of your story is always interesting.
 Other ways to engage viewers on your blog is to include short behind the scene videos from projects you’ve shot.

 Author Bio: Felicia Perretti is a commercial photographer specializing in food and beverage photography working out of New York City.
-Her clients cover the food and beverage industry from advertising, editorial, to client direct. www.perrettiphotography.com
+Her clients cover the food and beverage industry; ranging from advertising, to editorial, to client direct. www.perrettiphotography.com

 It may be a completely overused phrase but quality always trumps quantity.
 Curate your photography website as if every spot had a multi-million dollar showpiece price tag.
 When it comes to the psychology of what a user remembers the general rule of thumb is that the introduction and conclusion stick the most in their memory.
 Everything in-between becomes much of a wash.
 So padding your portfolio mostly just dilutes your work.